 Claude Cartaginese is one of the kindest guys you will meet in the language learning blogosphere, and I really appreciate all he has done to encourage language learners, gather advice from the world’s best learners, and share his infectious enthusiasm for language learning.
 In 2010, he released a monumental e-book called the The Polyglot Project, a free PDF which brought together tips and advice from 43 polyglots, hyper-polyglots, linguists, YouTubers, and language lovers, including:

-In the interview (recorded in 2010 as part of my Master Japanese guide), we discuss:
+In the interview (recorded in 2010 as part of my Master Japanese expert interview series), we discuss:

 - The mistakes he made when starting out in Japanese and what he would differently if he started over again.